Psychosis can be caused by a:

 Psychological causes of psychosis

-The underlying cause of psychosis can affect:
+The type of mental health difficulty can affect:

 - the type of psychotic episode that happens